aryajavidi/Group_2_Final/README.md

 ![image](https://user-images.githubusercontent.com/112716673/217988435-7e98bf27-6a91-4ecb-b58b-5744b584a612.png)

-And, here is our encoded data from NYC using only 6 features and one output column:
+Here is our encoded data from NYC using only 6 features and one output column:

 ![image](https://user-images.githubusercontent.com/112716673/217988566-fb707ba0-c928-431d-85ff-326675fd6ac5.png)